 Some universal life policies allow you to raise or lower the policy premium within a certain limit.
 Anything you pay over the minimum amount gets funneled into the built-in savings account.

-The cash value is typically not added to the death benefit, but there are some options regarding dividends or riders that will increase the death benefit.
+The cash value is typically not added to the benefit, but there are some options regarding dividends or riders that will increase the benefit.

-The death benefit of a universal life policy is not taxable, but any interest earned on an unpaid death benefit is.
-It’s up to your family how they want to receive the death benefit, as a tax-free single payment or in installments.
+The benefit of a universal life insurance policy is not taxable, but any interest earned on an unpaid benefit is.
+It’s up to your family how they want to receive the benefit, as a tax-free single payment or in installments.

 Types of Universal Life Insurance